Key points:

 What should you do?

-Providers need to be recorded as a my provider by the participant or nominee to be paid for these supports.
+Providers need to be recorded as a my provider to be paid for these supports.

 Message displayed